The Perfect Valentine’s Day Gifts for Every Stage of a Relationship

 Dating three to six months: Modest jewelry

 Jewelry is always good, but don’t splurge too much.
 “A heart necklace might seem a bit cliché, but it’s also a great gift because the price point can be on the lower end when you have only been dating for a few months,” says Trombetti.
-To make sure there’s no confusion, consider something like this simple heart from Dogeared.
-(Don’t miss these tips on how to clean jewelry at home.)
+To make sure there’s no confusion about what this bauble means (Hint: diamonds may send the wrong message), consider something like this dainty 14k-gold mini heart pendant from Nashelle—you can add her initial for an extra touch of personalization.

-If your Valentine is a budding mixologist, a bar pack like this one from Bitter Truth is a great gift.
-With unique flavors like tonic, peach, olive, cucumber, and chocolate bitters, and a card filled with recipes inside, it’s a simple yet thoughtful gift.
-(This is the best Valentine’s Day gift you can give, according to science.)
+Whether your Valentine is a budding mixologist or you’d like to show off your own shaker skills by mixing him or her the perfect cocktail, a bar pack like this one from Bitter Truth is a great gift.
+With unique flavors such as tonic, peach, olive, cucumber, and chocolate bitters, and a card filled with recipes inside, it’s a gift anyone can raise a glass to.